karmaniverous/smoz/.stan/system/stan.project.md

   - Only after validating a true gap should new CLI behavior be implemented;
     record the rationale in the development plan.

+- get‑dotenv ownership alert (new directive)
+  - We own @karmaniverous/get-dotenv.
+When there appears to be an issue with get‑dotenv (API/export shape, types, packaging, runtime behavior), DO NOT engineer around it in this repo.
+  - Raise an alert and author an interop note under .stan/interop/get-dotenv describing:
+    1. symptoms and repro,
+    2. root‑cause hypothesis,
+    3. the best upstream outcome for smoz (API/exports/types/docs),
+    4. acceptance criteria.
+  - Coordinate resolution upstream; only then adjust this repo if needed.

 - OpenAPI and contracts
   - OpenAPI is hand‑crafted; never reverse‑generate from Zod.
 When an endpoint changes, ensure its `openapi.ts` remains the source of truth and the